Formation of Trapped Surfaces from Past Null Infinity: INTRODUCTION

 \subsection{Structure of the Paper}

 The structure of this paper is as following:

-\begin{itemize} \item In Section 2, we give the basic setup and main results. \item In Section 3, we give the main equations and preliminaries. \item In Section 4 - Section 6, we give the estimates for the Ricci coefficent. \item In Section 7 - Section 8, we give the energy estimates. \item In Section 9, we give a heuristic argument for the formation of trapped surfaces from past null infinity. \item In Section 10, we prove the formation of trapped surfaces from past null infinity. \item In Section 11, we prove, by the given intial data in \cite{Chr:book}, we can get consistent estimates in \cite{Chr:book}. \end{itemize}
+\begin{itemize} \item In Section 2, we demonstrate setting, equations and notations. \item In Section 3, we state the main theorem. \item In Section 4, we offer preliminary estimates. \item In Section 5- Section 6, we derive estimates for the zeroth and first derivatives of Ricci coefficients. \item In Section 7, we derive elliptic estimates for the third derivatives of Ricci coefficients. \item In Section 8, we derive energy estimates. \item In Section 9, we prove formation of trapped surfaces. \item In Section 10, we outline how to pursuit Christodoulou's results. \end{itemize}